E3 2021 | Previous PC Gaming Show: Possible Games - Somag News

 Dying Light 2, one of the protagonists of the PC Gaming Show; confirmed ads

-Techland’s long-awaited work will show unpublished news compared to the information they shared a few weeks ago.
-We’ll see “a first in-depth look at Aiden, the protagonist, and his inner motivations, as well as revealing more about the universe” from Dying Light 2: Stay Human.
+The expected work of Techland will show unpublished news compared to the information they shared a few weeks ago.
+We will see “a first in-depth look at Aiden, the protagonist, and his inner motivations, as well as revealing more about the universe” from Dying Light 2: Stay Human.

 It will not be the only game already confirmed that will reveal playable material.
 Hello Neighbor 2 will present its new gameplay, Rawmen will do the same with its game modes and Vampire: The Masquerade – Swansong will publish its trailer.